kavyaparashardatabricks/tko-autogov/README.md

 ## The Solution

-Finance Governance automates the entire lifecycle:
+AutoGov automates the entire lifecycle:

 1. **Scan** -- Reads `information_schema.columns` across one or all catalogs to build a complete column inventory.
 2. **Diff** -- Compares the current scan against a stored snapshot (in Lakebase) to identify only what changed: new columns, updated columns, deleted columns.